 Other nearby markers.
 At least 8 other markers are within walking distance of this marker.
-Tonkawa Scouts, C.S.A. (about 300 feet away, measured in a direct line); Fort Belknap Memorial (about 400 feet away); Colonel William C. Young (about 500 Military Road (Fort Belknap - San Antonio) (about 500 feet away); Old Fort Belknap Powder Magazine (about 600 feet away); Major Robert S. Neighbors (about 600 feet away); Camp Belknap, C.S.A. (about 600 feet away); Fort Belknap (about 700 feet away).
+Tonkawa Scouts, C.S.A. (about 300 feet away, measured in a direct line); Fort Belknap Memorial Colonel William C. Young (about 500 feet away); Military Road (Fort Belknap - San Antonio) (about 500 feet away); Old Fort Belknap Powder Magazine (about 600 feet away); Major Robert S. Neighbors (about 600 feet away); Camp Belknap, C.S.A. (about 600 feet away); Fort Belknap (about 700 feet away).
 Touch for a list and map of all markers in Newcastle.

 Categories. • Communications • Forts, Castles • Roads & Vehicles •

 More.
 Search the internet for Military Road (Fort Belknap - Fort Phantom Hill).